 How To Make Firestarters

 Careful: Do not mix chemicals together when preparing.
-Also some advise not to mix colors when burning.
+Also, some recommend not mixing colors when burning.

 - Wear rubber gloves when preparing these.
 Also cover tables and counters well–this stuff can stain.

 - Pour 1/2 gallon of water into each plastic container

 - Add one chemical to each container (one container for green, one container for red, one container for orange)